-This is the Storrer Perry Mason / Erle Stanley Gardner Web Site.
+Storrer Perry Mason / Erle Stanley Gardner Web Site.

-This main Perry Mason page was updated 25 January 2009 and is copyright ©MMIX by William Allin Storrer.
+This main Perry Mason page was updated 14 Septembert 2013 and is copyright ©MMXIII by William Allin Storrer.
 All episodes are complete. |

+FOR all further complete-season releases, we will have to be wary.
+The 50th Anniversary Edition contains, in very small print, the following caution; "Some episodes may be edited from their original network versions."
+Which statement protects CBS-Paramount from having to provide corrected DVDs when you or I discover some section missing from what they issue, as the 1:12 of episode 49.
 PLEASE HELP IDENTIFY THESE INCISIONS from the broadcast versions.
 If you see a gap that is in your off-the-air tape, let me know exactly where.
 I'll check it against my tapes.
 Right now, the surest way I have of telling if something is missing is comparing the CBS tape against the new DVD.
 The DVD should always be longer.
-But 141 episodes, slightly more than half, have never been issued on tape or DVD.
+But 134 episodes, slightly less than half, have now been issued on tape or DVD.
 Timing air-checks is problematical at best.
 Whatever you can do to help us all, I will appreciate.PLEASE CONTACT ME AT <michiganbill@storrer.com>

 This site was first put on the web in December 1999.
 It is complete in terms of plots.
 Plot synopses are now provided for all 271 TV episodes and all 82 novels.
 You can click on a title in the index of each season series (see below) and reach the particular show directly.
 Or you can do this directly from this main Perry Mason / Erle Stanley Gardner index page for both the television series and the novels.
 Where a novel was used for a series show (or two), these are fully cross-indexed with direct access from novel to TV or vice versa.
 All episodes in all seasons have been upgraded with full spell and grammer checks.